fwhaslam/Verbose/README.md

 1. The ability to represent an object as a string. ( JSON and YAML are both great for this )

-1. The ability to copy+paste formatted strings into an assertion method.
+1. The ability to copy+paste formatted strings into test assertions.

-1. Reporting on string differences formatted for human comprehension.
+1. Reporting on string differences, formatted for human comprehension.

 The first requirement can be fulfilled with JSON or YAML tools.
 You can also construct